How to Stop Diarrhea in Babies Fast, Safely at Home

 How much ORS?

-- < 6 months: spoon or syringe feeds frequently
+| Under 6 months | Spoon or syringe feeds frequently |

-- 6–12 months: 50–100 ml after each loose stool
+| 6-12 months | 50-100 ml after each loose stool |

-- 1 year: as much as the child accepts
+| 1 year and above | As much as the child accepts |

-2. Continue breastfeeding or formula feeding
+2. Continue Breastfeeding or Formula Feeding

 Never stop feeding during diarrhea.